CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

 This is called a fork.
-It's a copy of the repository, where you're allowed to make changes.
+It's a remote copy of the repository on your localhost, where you're allowed to make changes.

 ## Question 10